sercp

 - file date/time transfer support**

-*) flow control is used only between blocks – see the technical details.
+*) flow control is not used.
+Blocks are confirmed by ACK messages – see the technical details

-**) latest sercp is ready to date/time handling.
-It requires latest Esxdos.
+**) .sercp is ready to date/time handling.
+It requires utime() syscall, since esxDOS v0.8.7

 Limitations